 Dr. Sankaran spent the first four years of his career as a defense scientist with the Indian Missile R&D establishment.
 Dr. Sankaran’s work in weapons design and development led to his interests in missile defenses, space weapons, nuclear weapons, military net assessment, and arms control.

-Dr. Sankaran’s forthcoming book is tentatively entitled “Bombing to Provoke: Rockets, Missiles, and Drones as Instruments of Fear and Coercion.”
-Drawing heavily from the literature on emotions (fear) in IR, the book theorizes and determines how states employ aerospace weapons to coerce and fight their adversaries.
+Dr. Sankaran’s first book, “Bombing to Provoke: Rockets, Missiles, and Drones as Instruments of Fear and Coercion,” was published by Oxford University Press.
+The rapid proliferation and growing sophistication of aerospace weapons—rockets, missiles, and drones—have altered the landscape of warfare.
+The influence of these weapons on the battlefield is felt profoundly, yet the mechanism of provocation and coercion by which these weapons alter the will of the adversary is poorly understood.
+The book, drawing from the literature on emotions (fear) in IR, theorizes and determines how states employ aerospace weapons to provoke and coerce their adversaries.
 The book argues that rockets, missiles, and drones weaponize fear and intimidate and panic an adversary.
 The fears amplify the political vulnerabilities of the target state.
 The fears and political vulnerabilities coerce the target state to divert substantial military resources away from other vital missions, consequently damaging the war’s broader strategic aims.

 Dr. Sankaran has held fellowships at the Los Alamos National Laboratory, the Belfer Center for Science and International Affairs, Harvard University, and the RAND Corporation.
-He has held visiting positions at the School of Advanced Air and Space Studies (SAASS) at the U.S. Air University, Tsinghua University, and the National Institute for Defense Studies (Tokyo).
+He has held visiting positions at the Congressional Budget Office’s National Security Division, the School of Advanced Air and Space Studies (SAASS) at the U.S. Air University, Tsinghua University, and the National Institute for Defense Studies (Tokyo).

 Dr. Sankaran has served on study groups of the National Academies of Sciences (NAS) and the American Physical Society (APS) Panel on Public Affairs examining missile defenses and strategic stability.
 He has published in International Security, Contemporary Security Policy, Journal of Strategic Studies, Journal of East Asian Studies, Asian Security, Strategic Studies Quarterly, Arms Control Today, Bulletin of Atomic Scientists, and other outlets.
 The RAND Corporation and the Stimson Center have also published his research.